-POL-205 Native Americans and Federal Indian Policy 3.0 Units/3.0 hours LEC
+POL-205 Native Americans and Federal Indian Policy

 CSU (D3, D8), UC, IGETC (4C, 4H),

 This course will examine Federal Indian policy from the Washington administration to today, including major government offices and programs that affect the Native American community.
 It will also examine the role of Native American people in the political system and political institutions; Native American political structures and functions; and the relationship between tribes and states.